Breads/Pizza/Pasta | Condiments/Sauces/Dips

 • Boil 1 500g package of Pasta al dente

-• Add 1.5 cups of Basil Pesto (make as above in processor but add 1 cup of Almonds, 1/2 cup fresh Italian Parsley and 1/2 cup of Parmigiano Reggiano *Note you may need to add a bit more extra virgin olive oil as it purées.
+• Add 1.5 cups of Basil Pesto (make as above in processor, but add 1 cup of raw almonds, 1/2 cup fresh Italian Parsley, and 1/2 cup of Parmigiano Reggiano *Note you may need to add a bit more extra virgin olive oil as it purées.

-• In a separate frying pan sauté mushrooms and baby shrimp with the tails off in a tablespoon of olive oil with a dash of salt and pepper
+• In a separate frying pan, sauté the mushrooms and baby shrimp with one tablespoon of olive oil, salt and pepper

-• When the pasta is done reserve 1 cup of pasta water
+• When the pasta is done set aside one cup of pasta water

 • Add 1 tablespoon of fresh lemon juice

-• Top with your favourite cheese and enjoy!
+• Top with your favorite cheese, and enjoy!

-If you have friends who love basil you could also fill little gift jars and give them away as homemade gifts at Christmas.
+If you have friends who love basil, you could also fill jars and give them away as homemade gifts at Christmas.

 The possibilities are endless.